-Every person finds different ways to manage stress, depression, worry about what the future holds, or other emotions.
+The ways people deal with emotions are often referred to as coping mechanisms.
+Every person uses different ways to manage stress, depression, worry about what the future holds or other emotions.
 Learn how to effectively manage your emotions.
-This can help improve many aspects of your life - eating, sleeping, working, relationships with others, and enjoying leisure activities.
-There are many resources available to assist you in managing your emotions.
-We encourage you to contact the Cancer Support Community Helpline at 888-793-9355 for more information and help in finding resources to help you cope with your diagnosis or the diagnosis of a loved one.
+This can help improve many aspects of your life - eating, sleeping, working, relationships with others and enjoyment of leisure activities.
+There are many resources available to assist you in managing your emotions should you decide to seek help.
+We encourage you to contact the Cancer Support Community Helpline at 888-793-9355 for further information and help in finding resources to help you cope with your diagnosis or the diagnosis of a loved one.